Announcing Our Upcoming Events!

 Do you usually feel hot and bored during August in the DMV?
 Do you tire of watching your gardens wilt and your lawn fry under the summer sun?
 I know I DO!
 That’s why Green Spring Gardens (GSG) well-known and beloved historian, Debbie Waugh, has agreed to meet with us in the cool shade of the GSG Horticulture Center to regale us with tales of the social

-18th-Century Pleasure Gardens.
+phenomenon of the 18th-Century Pleasure Gardens.
 These vast landscaped entertainment spaces, originating in London and later adopted in America, offered a host of attractions—refined and risqué—set amid ornamental gardens, arbors, and pavilions.
 At night, many became disreputable venues for scandal, intrigue, and worse.
 OH MY!!!

 .I know I’ll be ready for some scandalous entertainment AND a full British tea served in the GSG lovely 1784 Historic House.
 Debbie’s lecture and the tea are Saturday, August 2, from 1:30-3:30 and cost just $45.